Top 10 Best States to Raise a Family Includes Minnesota and Iowa - NewsBreak

 If you are single and are looking to mingle, what city do you think is the best in the United States?
 You may want to stick around the midwest because 2 towns in Minnesota and Wisconsin just landed in the list of top 10 cities for singles in the US!
 And a whole bunch of other towns in Iowa and Illinois appeared in the top 50 too!

-The City in Louisiana Where the Most Guns Are Linked to Crime
+The City in Montana Where the Most Guns Are Linked to Crime

 The United States is the only country in the world with more civilian-owned firearms than people.
 While most of the nearly 400 million firearms in the U.S. belong to law-abiding citizens, some portion of them inevitably end up in the wrong hands.
 Every year, the Bureau of Alcohol, Tobacco, Firearms,...